osbuild/image-builder/README.md

 ## Installation

-You can install `image-builder` in Fedora from the repositories:
+You can install `image-builder` in Fedora and CentOS from the repositories:

 ```console
 $ dnf install image-builder